-Attribute Data type Description artefactType ${\bf Type Of Config Artefact}$ string that takes the value "Parameter" or "ConfigFile" to indicate the type of class pointed by the WasConfiguredBy instance.
+Attribute Data type Description artefactType string takes the value "Parameter" or "ConfigFile" (TypeOfConfigArtefact enumeration in the diagram) to indicate the type of class pointed by the WasConfiguredBy instance.

 Table 23: Attributes of the WasConfiguredBy class.
 Attributes in bold must not be null.